A dog is a commitment for the next 10-15 years.

-If you decide to buy a dog or puppy we would always recommend the following:
+If you decide to buy a dog or puppy, PAAG recommends the following:

 - Please consider contacting your local animal rescue/rehoming centre.
-There are thousands of healthy, loving animals all over the UK who are waiting for a home.
+There are thousands of healthy, loving dogs and puppies all over the UK who are waiting for a home.

 - Research before you buy.
-Different breeds have different needs and temperaments.
+Different breeds have different requirements and temperaments.
 Be sure that the dog you are interested in is suitable for your lifestyle and environment.

 - When buying a puppy, you should see the puppy interacting with its mother and check that the facilities are clean and the litter appears alert and healthy.
 You should be able to handle the puppies freely under supervision.
 Make sure your puppy is old enough to leave its mother – at least 8 weeks old.

 - If your chosen dog does not originate from the place of purchase, ask where it came from and try to obtain its previous history.

 - Always ask for a copy of its medical records, including vaccination certificate and records of worming and flea treatment.
 For pedigree puppies, ensure that Kennel Club registration papers and the parents’ hereditary disease screening certificates, where appropriate, are in order.